20 cheap things to do in Brisbane

 9. Power to the people

 If you like your comedy free and on a Friday then head to Knockoff at Brisbane Powerhouse.
 Hosted every Friday from 6pm by a variety of local and national comedians, Knockoff features hilarious stories and outrageous anecdotes that will delight the toughest of critics.
 For those wanting to work out their funny bone, be sure to see Brisbane’s premier improvised theatre company, ImproMafia, on the last Friday of each month perform a side-splitting improvised comedy routine.
-To finish (or kick start) your night, head to the Bar Alto on the upper level for drinks with dazzling views of Brisbane city guaranteed.
+To finish (or kick start) your night, head to the Bar Alto on the upper level for drinks with dazzling views of the Brisbane River guaranteed.

 COST: Only what you want to drink.